WriteEditor/ryan-rushing/_posts/writing/2013-01-20-what-i-have-been-doing.md

 ---
 layout: listing
-title: What I&rsquo;ve Been Doing
+title: What I Have Been Doing
 category: writing
 ---